Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 Bang Ming Yong

-In 2017, Melissa Lee also joined our team.
-Melissa is a professional careers advisor leading a careers department in a local Cambridge Academy and delivers careers advice for students attending the summer school.
+In 2017, Melissa Lee joined our team, delivering careers advice and university preparation for students attending the summer school.
+When she is not working with Cambridge Dream in the summer, Melissa is a professional careers advisor and leads a careers department in a local Cambridge Academy.
 Melissa grew up in Hong Kong where the pursuit of excellence in education is inherent in the culture.
-Melissa graduated in Education from the Chinese University of Hong Kong (CUHK) and completed a Masters in Education at the University of Cambridge.
+Melissa graduated in Education from the Chinese University of Hong Kong (CUHK) and completed a Masters in Education at Cambridge.
 In addition to her careers education role for local Cambridge students, Melissa is the founder and Executive Director of UK Education Garden, which offers careers advice to international students aspiring to study in the United Kingdom.

 Cambridge Undergraduates work alongside our summer school students throughout their stay in Girton College.
-They are each assigned a small group of about 6 learners, whom they support during the programme, giving them valuable knowledge and insights into the subjects they are currently studying at Cambridge.
-In 2017, the undergraduates’ subjects included medicine, law, engineering, science, computer science, mathematics, economics, politics, social science, history, philosophy, geography, English, modern languages and psychology.
+They are each assigned a small group of about 6 learners, whom they support during the programme, giving them valuable knowledge about the subjects they are currently studying at Cambridge.
+In 2018, the undergraduates’ subjects included medicine, law, engineering, science, mathematics, economics, politics, social science, history, philosophy, geography, English and psychology.

 On arrival, the mentors take the students to their rooms and show them around.
 The mentors live in college during the whole programme, assisting with activities, teaching small subject-specific classes (Cambridge-style supervisions), doing practice interviews (15-18 year olds), helping with personal statements (15-18 year olds), accompanying students on cultural visits and answering their questions.